 Sonic X-Treme - Probably the most infamous of all the canceled Sonic games, beginning as a 32X title, stringing fans along for years with promises of a Saturn release (even teasing some 3D gameplay in Sonic Jam) and then being abruptly shut down so they could focus on the Dreamcast and Sonic Adventure instead - an entire year before the system was even set to launch, no less.
 A Saturn prototype has been leaked in the years since, but the fans have never really forgotten the sting of betrayal that accompanies the words "Sonic X-treme".

-Virtua Hamster - Probably the most famous canceled game for the 32X, being touted by some as the platform' s first breakout game.
-Even the box art is eye-catching, showing rocket powered hamsters on skateboards blasting their way through colorful tubes a la Stun Runner.
+Virtua Hamster - Probably the most famous canceled game for the 32X, it was touted by some as a contender for the platform's breakout game.
+Even the box art is eye-catching, showing rocket powered hamsters on skateboards blasting their way through colorful tubes a la STUN Runner.
 Sadly it was just one of many casualties of the 32X's abrupt demise, though an early prototype is floating around the internet so you can get a rough idea of what it would have been like.

 Wild Guns - Another SNES cult classic that would have been very welcome on the 32X.
 Gallery shooting, shot-dodging fun in a robot-invaded wild west.
 Alas, it was mentioned by Natsume once or twice as being planned for a 32X port and then never heard from again.